 Testing Winding Resistance: Disconnect the six rotor winding leads from the terminal posts on the rectifier assembly.
 With a Wheatstone bridge, measure electrical resistance across each pair of rotor windings: U (CR1 or CR4) and V (CR2 or CR5), V (CR2 or CR5) and W (CR3 or CR6), W (CR3 or CR6) and U (CR1 or CR4).
 See the winding schematic.
-Replace the whole rotor shaft assembly if the resistance of any winding is not approximately 0.136 ohms.
+Replace the whole rotor shaft assembly if the resistance of any winding is not as specified in Table 6-2.